hackerhouseparis/abie/README.md

 * A brand that allows its customers to directly manage the funds allocated to certain objectives
 * A city hall that would give more decision power to people on one specific project

-They can all use Abie to **take collective decisions and actions in an intuitive and easy way**.:sparkles:
+They can use Abie to **take collective decisions and actions in an intuitive and easy way**.

 ## Features